JonathanSwinnen/HTTPython/README.md

 when the requested resource was not modified since the given date.\
 \
 The server can execute `PUT` and `POST` requests to write to files contained in the directories specified in the `ALLOW_WRITE` setting in `server_settings.py`.
-This limitation was to ensure we didn't accidentally overwrite our homepage while testing, an can be turned off by just setting `ALLOW_WRITE = ("/",)`.
 A `PUT` request will overwrite the file, a `POST` will append its contents to the end of the file on a new line. \
 Writing to a resource that is not contained in the allowed directories results in a `405 Method Not Allowed` response.
+This is demonstrated on the webpage `/web/errors/post_error.html`.
+This limitation was to ensure we didn't accidentally overwrite our homepage while testing, an can be turned off by just setting `ALLOW_WRITE = ("/",)`. \
-This is demonstrated on the webpage `/web/errors/post_error.html`. `PUT` and `POST` requests can't be used on directories, only on files.
+`PUT` and `POST` requests can't be used on directories, only on files.
 If a `PUT` or `POST` request is used on a file that does not exist, it will be created if possible.\
 \
 The server will validate incoming requests and reject it when it is deemed invalid.
 In such a case, the server will respond with `400 Bad Request`.